How to prepare your pets for fireworks

 - Draw the curtains and play music with a repetitive beat to help mask the sounds.

 - If your pet prefers to go away and hide, let them.
-Leave them alone and don’t try to comfort them – this is their way of coping.
+Leave them alone and don’t try to comfort them – this is your pet's way of coping.

-- If your pet is used to seeking reassurance from you in stressful times, comfort them as you would normally.
+- If your pet seeks reassurance from you in stressful times, comfort them as you would normally.

-- Stay calm yourself.
+- Stay calm.
 Keep your tone, mood and behaviour as normal as possible.
 If you get very anxious or comfort your pet more than usual, this can make your pet more unsettled.

-- Get your pet microchipped - if they run away from home, there is more chance you will be reunited.
+- Get your pet microchipped and ensure your details are up to date - if they run away from home, there is more chance you will be reunited.

-How to help small pets and wildlife on bonfire night
+How to help small pets and wildlife during fireworks

-- Partly cover hutches and outdoor cages with blankets, so they’re more sound-proofed.
-If your rabbits or guinea pigs are still outdoors then it’s a good idea to move the hutch into a car-free garage or shed a few nights before bonfire night or organised fireworks displays.
+- Partly cover hutches and outdoor cages with blankets, so they’re more sound-proofed but still well ventilated.
+If your rabbits or guinea pigs live outdoors, then it's good to move the hutch into a car-free garage or shed a few nights before fireworks are expected.